IPL in UAE is much-needed "chaos" we need in our lives: Ravi Shastri

 Shastri said that UAE in 2014 had shown that it is well capable of handling a tournament of this magnitude.

-“It is a great gesture by Indian Government to take cricket to the UAE and the UAE Government is responding (to it).
+“It is a great gesture by Indian government to take cricket to the UAE and the UAE government in responding (to it).
 I remember, in 2014, when the IPL came there (to the UAE), his Excellency did not leave one stone unturned and ensured that it was a top-class IPL and the public responded brilliantly,” Shastri said.

 “It’s been depressing, it been unforeseen, the world hasn’t seen anything like this since the second World war, to just get some sport action, back on television, day in and day out will lift the spirits of a lot of people and it is much needed at this moment of time,” Shastri said.